ChrisAdkin8/Vault-AWS-WIF/README.md

 ngrok http http://localhost:8200  --domain=<YOUR_DOMAIN_NAME>
 ```

+## Spinning Up Vault on Docker

-10. Follow [these instructions](https://github.com/ChrisAdkin8/Docker-Vault) for spinning up Vault inside a docker container, note that you will require:
+Follow [these instructions](https://github.com/ChrisAdkin8/Docker-Vault) for spinning up Vault inside a docker container, note that you will require:
 - Docker to be installed on MacOS
 - A Vault Enterprise license, specifically you will require the license key for this